-Nicki: That’s so much more satisfying to into something else.
-Again
+Nicki: That’s so much more satisfying to give something else a go.

-Guy: 100% and last thing, is there anything you’d like to add to anyone listening to this or of everything that we’ve covered today for everyone to ponder on?
+Guy: 100% and last thing, is there anything you’d like to add to anyone listening to this, of everything that we’ve covered today for everyone to ponder on?

 Nicki: Um, I don’t know.
-I guess I guess I just took east to take life and myself so damn seriously on even people who meditated to me were just like, had too much time on their hands and uh, we’re missing like, um, do you know what I was everything.
+I guess I guess I just took, used to take life and myself so damn seriously and even people who meditated to me were just like, had too much time on their hands and uh, we’re missing like, um, do you know what I was everything.
 Everything should just be a big fun experiment because you can’t fail and I can’t believe I’m saying that now.
 Um, if, if you, failure is just a perception anyway, so just that, just play around, see what you see, what you like in life and have fun with it.
-I think, I wish it just had some more fun, had been more relaxed, let things go easier when I was younger.
+I think, I wish I’d just had some more fun, had been more relaxed, let things go easier when I was younger.
 I just, that’s my biggest takeaway.
 Yeah.
-It should be fun as hair to be enjoyed, isn’t it?
+It should be fun, it’s here to be enjoyed, isn’t it?
 Right.